pipeops-dev/pipeops-docs/docs/projects/gitops.md

 For users with their own Kubernetes clusters (BYOC - Bring Your Own Cluster), PipeOps supports deploying raw Kubernetes manifests.

 :::warning Important
-Custom Kubernetes manifests are **NOT allowed** on PipeOps managed clusters (PKS) for security and stability reasons.
+Custom Kubernetes manifests are **NOT allowed** on PipeOps-managed clusters (PKS) for security and stability reasons.
 :::

 ### Cluster Type Support